Skip to main content

 Hook integrations

 Hooks are the real-time source for IDE sessions.
 They capture both MCP tool calls and local tool activity, so Sessions show shell commands, file reads and writes, web fetches, and other client-local operations alongside MCP activity.
-Enforce is the canonical guide for installing hooks (supported clients, CLI, flags, MDM).
-For Sessions specifically:
+For custom TypeScript agents, the Runlayer TypeScript SDK sends the same lifecycle and tool events through the hook pipeline.

 AgentGuard